Dettingen an der Erms: Geographical location

 The district is located in the upper Erms Valley between the towns of Bad Urach and Metzingen at the foot of the central Swabian Alb.
 The town is at an altitude of 372 m above sea level.
 The following cities and towns bordering the municipality of Dettingen, they are listed clockwise, starting in the north 1) Neuffen, 2) Hülben, 3) Bad Urach, 4) St. Johann and 5) Metzingen.

 Religion

 A church has been located in Dettingen since the 11th century.
 As in all of Württemberg, the Reformation was introduced in 1534; the community is primarily Lutheran (Evangelisch).
 In 1967 a second Protestant church was located in the district Buchhalde.

 After the Second World War Roman Catholic community increased in size.
 In addition, the New Apostolic Church is represented in the town.

 In Dettingen the Evangelical Brotherhood Kecharismai eV, operates a two garden businesses and a retirement home.

 Mayor / Bürgermeister

-In March 2010 Michael Hillert was elected with 60.37% of the vote in the first ballot with a voter turnout of 57.4%.
-It was Herr Hillert's second term as mayor.
+In March 2018 Michael Hillert was elected with 92% of the vote.
+It was Hillert's third term as mayor.